DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-08-14-reconfirming-a-deferred-offer-iteration.md

   }
 }) }}

-Clicking on an application will show a banner prompting users to reconfirm the offer.
+Clicking on an application will show a prompt under the h1 to review and confirm the deferred offer.

 {{ appFigure({
   image: {